 The nuclear industry views space as a new—and wide open—market for their toxic product that has run its dirty course on Mother Earth. – Bruce Gagnon, coordinator of the Global Network Against Weapons and Nuclear Power in Space. http://13147359.sites.myregisteredsite.com/blog/report-urges-nuclear-rockets-lays-out-synergies-between-nasa-and-military/

 Since the 1960s, space exploration has relied on liquid fueled propellent and solar to power vehicles to, from, and in space.
 As we stretch the limits of space exploration to farther planets and increase our presence in space, these energy sources no longer suffice due to insufficient speeds obtained from liquid fuels, extreme weather conditions, and extended lunar nights on other planets (e.g., no sunlight on Mars for two weeks at a time).

 Despite the potential dangers from accidents, collisions, and leakage, radioisotope thermoelectric generators (RTGs) aka nuclear reactors powered by Plutonium-238 (a deadly chemical even in minute quantities) are increasingly being used for missions to distant parts of the solar system.

 The US is planning to build a nuclear power plant on the moon by 2024 to supply electrical energy to support a human presence on the moon and beyond.
-This nuclear fission reactor would run on split uranium-235 atoms similar to power plants on Earth.
-Would it be used to enhance 5G capabilities and the militarization of space or “just” for exploration and mining?
+This nuclear fission reactor will run on split uranium-235 atoms similar to power plants on Earth.
+Will it be used to enhance 5G capabilities and the militarization of space or “just” for exploration and mining?

 Dual Use Technology refers to the use of a given technology and/or infrastructure for both civilian and military applications.
 For example, GPS was developed originally for the military but then adapted to commercial and consumer uses such as navigation and mapping.